BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

     7.
     8.

-## Transmission Members

-The value you give to **TransmitMethod** is used to locate members that contribute to the submitted SonarQube Analysis JCL.
-The members, where &TransmitMethod is the value you assigned, are:

-- &TransmitMethod.#JOB - JCL for using the Transmission tool to send items to the SonarQube folders
-- &TransmitMethod.#RUN - JCL for using the Tansmission tool to initiating the execution of the SonarQube analysis
-- &TransmitMethod.#RCV - JCL for receiving the RESULTS of the SonarQube analysis

-The examples in this folder show the TransmitMethod  assigned to 'XCOM' and the three JCL members are XCOM#JOB, XCOM#RUN, and XCOM#RCV accordingly.
-If necessary, you can mix methods within the 3 members, and not use the same tool for all of them, but the names for all 3 must use the same prefix.

 ## Other items

 Features of this solution are easily tailorable to the requirements at your site.
 By default they include: